kofgokhan/RAMODO/README.md

 You can load problems and solve them using the algorithms provided.

 First, run the main script `MODO.jl`.
 After that, load the problem using the data structures provided.
-Code works the formats given in `txt` folder for each problem set.
+Code works with the formats given in `txt` folder for each problem set.

 ```
 include("MODO.jl")